RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 This is a pretty basic implementation.
 It needs additional error handling, dealing with binary data, progress handling and a few other things, but for starters it's a workable solution.

 #### wwHttp - A little Extra
 The `wwHttp` provides a lot more functionality out of the box.
-It supports a number of convenience helpers to make it easy to parse both content and headers, encode and decode content, progress events, handle Gzip/Deflate compression, binary content, status updates and more.
+It supports a number of convenience helpers to make it easy to parse both content and headers, encode and decode content, progress events, handle Gzip/Deflate compression, binary content, status updates, consistent error handling and more.
 A compiled version of `wwHttp` is provided with the samples.

 Using the same service as above using `wwHttp` looks something like this: